We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Serve with more than one kind of dipping sauce for variety.

-- For a party, keep the sausage balls warm by placing them in a crockpot on the warm setting.
+- For a party, keep them warm by placing them in a crockpot on the warm setting.

 Satisfy hungry appetites with these other delicious appetizers.